v3ss0n/steam-pirate-ui/README.md

 * Inspired by Neon Syntax : https://github.com/anomaly256/neon-syntax
 * ***NEW FEATURE*** Now you can select your own favourite background!
 * ***NEW FEATURE*** Now you can set fontsize

+## New Features in 0.5.1
+- Fixed font size config not actually workikg
+- Subtle , lightsabre glow scroll bar.

 ## New Features in 0.5.0
 - Merged with one dark ui 0.9.0
 - Enabling font size config